Standard-Cloud/cshelve/doc/source/azure-blob.rst

     logger.addHandler(handler)

     # The usual cshelve usage remains the same.
-    with cshelve.open('config-with-logging.ini', 'r') as db:
+    with cshelve.open('passwordless.ini', 'r') as db:
         ...

 Authentication Examples